• Skip to primary navigation

 • Home

-With that caveat, here’s what you need to marble your own ornaments!
+With that caveat, here’s what you need to nail polish marble your own ornaments!
 Please note that this post contains affiliate links – you can read my full disclosure policy here.

 • Water

-• Popsicle stick (or other stirring tool that can be thrown away)
+• Popsicle sticks (or other stirring tool that can be thrown away)

 • Paper towels